at-ishikawa/at-ishikawa.github.io/_docs/windows/setup.md

 ### Troubleshootings
 1. How to upgrade WSL from 1 to 2?
     - I wrote [an article](/2021/03/17/update-wsl-version/) for how I did it.
+1. Network speed on WSL 2 is terribly slow.
+    - You have to do disable "Large Send Offload".
+You can do it on `Device Manager > Network adapters > Hyper-V Virtual Ethernet Adapter > Properties > Advanced`.
+See [this comment on GitHub issue](https://github.com/microsoft/WSL/issues/4901#issuecomment-748531438) for more details.

 winget
 ---